 It works by parsing the text as HTML and building a document tree.
-In this way, it's guaranteed never to do weird things to URLs in attribute values, can modify the value of attributes on a> tags and can even do things like skip sections.
+In this way, you're guaranteed to get valid HTML back without weird things like having URLs in tag attributes getting linkified.

-If you plan to sanitize/clean the text and linkify it, you should do that in a single pass using LinkifyFilter.
+Note: If you plan to sanitize/clean the text and linkify it, you should do that in a single pass using LinkifyFilter.
 This is faster and it'll use the list of allowed tags from clean.